Amikacin Safety and Efficacy in Multi-Drug Resistant Tuberculosis

 Optum Infusion Services

-Vy Dang, Pharm.D, HDDP is an Infusion Clinical Pharmacist at Optum Infusion Services in Wallingfor, Connecticut.
+Vy Karp (Dang), Pharm.D, HDDP is an Infusion Clinical Pharmacist at Optum Infusion Services in Wallingfor, Connecticut.
 She earned a Bachelor’s degree in Health Sciences at University of California, Irvine and a Doctor of Pharmacy degree at Roseman University of Health Sciences College of Pharmacy.
-Dang was a pharmacy practice resident in Las Vegas.
+Karp was a pharmacy practice resident in Las Vegas.
 She has practiced in infectious disease, genetics, oncology, and emergency medicine.
 Her current practice focuses on parenteral nutrition, acute care, inotropes, IV anti-infective agents, and pain management.
 She also provides clinical care for high-cost IV drugs including immunoglobulins (IGs), enzyme replacement therapies (eg. Fabrazyme), Radicava, Solaris, Entyvio, biologics, and alpha-1 proteinase inhibitors (eg. Glassia, Zemaira).
 Dang is currently licensed in Arizona, Connecticut, Massachusetts, Nevada and Ohio.

 Key: